lavaskin/Racko/README.md

 # Racko
-GMS2 port of the board game "Racko."
+A GMS2 port of the board game "Racko."

-Clone the repo, then open the ".yyp" file in GMS2 to import the project.
+Clone the repo, then open "Racko.yyp" in GMS2 to import the project.